Naming Of Houghton

 Generally speaking, there are two theories for the addition of ‘le-Spring’.
 Firstly, a ‘Le Spring’ was a Lord of the Manor.
 Secondly, and a more likely explanation, points to the numerous limestone springs in the area.
 Indeed, at one time, many believed they were of great medicinal value.
 To clarify, the history of Houghton-le-Spring is mainly around the Norman church of St Michael and All Angels.

 Gilpin, a member of an important Westmorland family, was indeed the great nephew of Cuthbert Tunstall (1530-1559), Bishop of Durham.

 Here we see the Gilpin depicted on the east window of St Michael and All Angels church, Houghton.

 Gilpin then gained the appointment of Archdeacon of Durham, and in 1557 he became the rector at Houghton-le-Spring.
 Then, Houghton-le-Spring was one of the largest parishes in England.
 Despite his important status, Gilpin was a generous man who always had the interests of his parishioners at heart.
 Indeed, on all Sundays between Michaelmas and Easter, he declared his rectory an open house.
-And gave free dinners to all who visited, whether they were rich or poor.
+This entitled visitors free dinners, whether they were rich or poor.